fogfon/FogFon/README.md

 ### About Us
 We reorganize ourselves and we are restarting. <br>
-At the moment, this is the official site of FogFon
+At the moment, this is the official site of FogFon.

 ### Motivation
 Our aim is to provide Open Source solutions for managing products (hardware) with focus on <br>